mwunsch4/PostbackDelivery/README.md

 <IfModule>
 ~~~
 In /etc/apache2/apache2.conf, set "AllowOverride" to "all"
+update-rc.d apache2 defaults (this will make apache2 start on boot)

 ### phpredis
-Add "extension=redis.io" to php.ini file
+Add "extension=redis.so" to php.ini file

 ### GO
-The following assumes that GO was installed to /usr/lib/go and that work will be done in $HOME/work.
 Run the following commands:
 ~~~
-export GOROOT=/usr/lib/go
-export GOPATH=$HOME/work
+export GOPATH=/root/go
 export GOBIN=$GOPATH/bin
 ~~~
+These variables can/should be added to ~/.bashrc
+Add "/go/root/bin/DeliveryAgent &" to /etc/rc.local (Note: there is almost certainly a better way to run DeliveryAgent as a daemon, but this will for now)
 # Usage

 ### Data Flow